parakeety/PKYStepper/README.md

 # PKYStepper

-PKYStepper is a customizable stepper control with stepper and label combined.
+PKYStepper is a customizable UIControl with stepper and label combined.

 <img src="screenshot.png" width="300px;" />